MEET THE FERRET

 Raw Meat

 Some ferret keepers choose to feed their pets a raw meat diet.
-If you are interested in exploring this option, you must first do extensive research and speak with your ferret knowledgeable veterinarian about if this type of diet is ideal for your pets and how to safely prepare and feed it.
+If you are interested in exploring this option, you must first do extensive research and speak with your ferret-knowledgeable veterinarian about whether this type of diet is ideal for your pets and how to safely prepare and feed it.

 Unsafe Treats